Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/border/border.md

 In the above example, a `Text` view displays the text `"This view has a blue border."` with some padding.
 The `.border()` modifier is then applied to the view, which adds a border around it.

-In our example, a blue border is specified with a width of 4 points.
+In the example, a blue border is specified with a width of 4 points.
 However, these values can be customized as needed to achieve the desired look for an app.

 This will display: